Find the privatizers and profiteers at OutsourcingAmericaExposed.org.

 In August 2013 CH2M Hills was awarded an $80 million contract by the San Francisco Public Utilities Commission (SFPUC) to provide planning and engineering services for the Southeast Plant Biosolids Digester Facilities Project, a $1.5 billion capital investment to upgrade San Francisco's wastewater system.

 CH2M Hill is a leader in this field.
 Todd Williams, CH2M Hill's "Global Technology Leader for Residuals Resource Recovery and Biosolids," is Chair of the Water Environment Federation's (WEF) "Residuals and Biosolids Committee."
 The WEF is the sewage sludge industry's main trade, lobby and public relations organization, with over 41,000 members and a multi-million-dollar budget that supports a 100-member staff.
 In a PR contest in June of 1991, WEF chose the euphemism "biosolids" in order to avoid the negative connotations associated with the word "sludge."

-As of April 2014, CH2M Hill had made $358,651 in political contributions for the 2014 election cycle to candidates at the federal level, including to candidates, PACs, and parties, with donations almost evenly split between Democrats and Republicans (53 percent to Democrats and 47 percent to Republicans).
+CH2M Hill made $473,361 in political contributions for the 2014 election cycle to candidates at the federal level, including to candidates, PACs, and parties, with donations almost evenly split between Democrats and Republicans (53 percent to Democrats and 47 percent to Republicans).
 Of money donated to candidates for U.S. Congress, 94 percent had been given to incumbents.

 In 2012, the company made $648,694 in political contributions to candidates at the federal level, including to candidates, PACs, and parties, with donations evenly split between Democrats and Republicans.